Petitions

 When a decision is made

-The Principal Petitioner will be informed in writing of Council's decision following the relevant Ordinary Meeting.
+The Principal Petitioner will be informed in writing of Council's decision following the relevant Ordinary Meeting of Council, and the e-petition site will be updated with the Council decision.

 e-Petition Terms of Use